 Legal Aid will mean you will have a firm of solicitors who have a Legal Aid contract for Education, to assist with the preparation of your appeal.

 Please note: this does not (in all but the most exceptional cases) include the provision of a representative for the hearing of your appeal.

-Legal Aid can also fund, where appropriate, reports by independent professions, such as an assessment by an independent Educational Psychologist or independent Speech and Language therapist.
+Legal Aid can also fund, where appropriate, reports by independent professionals, such as an assessment by an independent Educational Psychologist or independent Speech and Language therapist, during the appeal process.

 How can I find a Legal Aid solicitor?

 1. Civil Aid Agency CLA (generally known as legal aid.
 See here.